Abdallahalomarii/lab06-Zoo/README.md

  is already exist and has a defienition for the base class for example and you add your own code.
      - ` public virtual Dangerous()` in Mammal class the virtual means it is polymorphism
      - and used it inside the lion and Horse classes .

+# Zoo part2

+- ## Interface :
+    - the interface is a blueprint and can carry methods and members and events can be inhertied and inheritance from another Interfaces and class i think im not sure but i remember i read something like this and within interface the classes can inherit from the interfaces and the benift of using interface is to make the class inherit from multi interfaces while it cannot inherit from mmulti classes.

+    - i used 3 interfaces one for animal that can layeggs and another one for animal can swim and another one for animals who has Claw so for the example the crocodile animal is a reptile and can swim, layeggs and has Claw so this class inheritd from 3 interfaces and from the reptile class another classes used the interface (Duck Class, Eagle Class, Snake Class) each one of them has own property and the interface was an new method for the animals that has a shared method that not came from same parent, or family.